Historic Sites of Manitoba: Arthur Oliver School (647 School Road, Winnipeg)

 “Seniors plan to take over former Arthur Oliver School,” Winnipeg Free Press Weekly West Edition, 3 March 1992, page 6.

 “Empty schools go up for sale,” Winnipeg Free Press, 5 May 1993, page B3.

-We thank the St. James Assiniboia School Division for providing additional information used here.
+We thank the St. James Assiniboia School Division, Dean Mullin, and Dorothy Young for providing additional information used here.